 Lone Rock Beach Primitive Camping Area

-Lone Rock Beach is right over the border in Utah.
+Lone Rock Beach is not actually in Page Arizona, but it is right over the border in Utah.
 Approximately 10 miles north of Glen Canyon Dam, you get a lot for your $14 a night fee here.
 They have bathrooms, dumpsters, and a dump station.
 There are no designated sites, but this area is massive!
 You can also stay for a full 14 days if you like.

 There are three main areas here: The ridge above the beach, a large lot close to the dump station, or the packed sand between the two.
 The ridge above the beach is by far the most popular spot.
 You get the best beach views from here but it gets pretty crowded on the weekends.
 The area by the dump station also has some pretty great views and keeps you out of the sand, which can be treacherous.
 Our favorite was the in between space because there was so much more room.